 - Formerly practiced Kung-Fu.

-- He's a drummer, and a damn good one at that.
+- He's a drummer.
 According to Jeff Gerstmann, Alex has the most consistent timing of any drummer he's ever worked with.

-- The game, " The Gunstringer" features fake review quotes written by him.
-He was asked to contribute the quotes by Dan Teasdale, who he used to work at Harmonix with.
-Dan now works at Twisted Pixel.
+- The game The Gunstringer features fake review quotes written by him.
+He was asked to contribute the quotes by Dan Teasdale, who he used to work with at Harmonix and Twisted Pixel.
+Dan formed No Goblin in July, 2013.